survivejs/site/drafts/rill-interview.md

 ## Why did you develop *Rill*?
-I've built 20+ websites/applications all of which needed strong SEO and good fallback's for our users using legacy browsers.
+I've built 20+ websites/applications all of which needed strong SEO and good fallbacks for our users using legacy browsers.
 It became a constant struggle to enhance content for modern browsers while maintaining support for older ones.

 Rather than building a server-side solution and then rebuilding a client side solution my goal was to make a framework that allowed me to do both at once.
 It was originally inspired by [koa-client](https://github.com/kentjs/koa-client) and [monorouter](https://github.com/matthewwithanm/monorouter) and it turned out to be a robust solution.